mjheick/youtube-video-uploader/README.md

 Step 4: Create API Key

-Create the API key on the Google Credential screen and add it to the top of the upload_video.php
+Create the API key on the Google Credential screen and add it to a api_key.txt file

+# Running things

+Execute the program.
+You'll get a URL to hit with a browser.

+Get the code, provide it as a parameter to the program.

+Upload videos.